-Canon 750D versus Nikon D3100
+Canon 750D vs Nikon D3100

-The Canon EOS 750D (called Canon T6i in some regions) and the Nikon D3100 are two digital cameras that were officially introduced, respectively, in February 2015 and August 2010.
+The Canon EOS 750D (called Canon T6i in some regions) and the Nikon D3100 are two digital cameras that were announced, respectively, in February 2015 and August 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Nikon provides 14.2 MP.
+The Canon has a resolution of 24 megapixels, whereas the Nikon provides 14.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3100 is notably smaller (11 percent) than the Canon 750D.
 Moreover, the D3100 is markedly lighter (9 percent) than the 750D.
 In this context, it is worth noting that neither the 750D nor the D3100 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (750D) and the Nikon Lens Catalog (D3100).

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Canon 750D»||132 mm||101 mm||78 mm||555 g||440||n||Feb 2015||749||Canon 750D|